With the combined strength

 We’ve worked on projects such as towel warmers and LED disc golf discs.
 We are skilled in woodworking, injection molding, CNC machining, solid modeling, rapid prototyping, electronic design and assembly, and the list goes on.
 We do a lot of consulting for local inventors with new product ideas, helping turn their ideas into working prototypes.
-Our current side project is a medical device for paramedics to use in the field.
 Got a project for us?
 Drop us a line!

 Adam has a BS in Manufacturing Engineering from California Polytechnic State University (Cal Poly) in San Luis Obispo, CA. Ron has a BS in General Engineering and MS in Industrial Engineering also from Cal Poly.
 Having worked on many projects together, workflow is efficient.